-The Top 10 US Pizza Chains
+The Top 10 Pizza Chains in America

 Papa Murphy's offers exclusively "take and bake" pizza, where the ingredients are put together in front of you, then you bake the pizza at home.
 It's the only large chain to offer this kind of pizza, and it's a smart business model—stores don't need pizza ovens!